swarels/Tech-Assessment/README.md

 2. **Add a Shift**
    - **Route**: `/add_shift`
    - **Method**: `POST`
    - **Description**: Adds a new shift to the database using form data (employee name, start time, end time, role).
+Ensure that the shift being added does not clash with an existing shift for the same employee.
 Redirect to the main page after adding.

 3. **Delete a Shift**
    - **Route**: `/delete_shift`